Jack24658735/Introduction-to-Programming-in-Python/self_check/HW11/Readme.md

 The supported operations include:

->adding or subtracting two polynomial functions to make another polynomial function by overloading the + and - operators.\
+> 1. adding or subtracting two polynomial functions to make another polynomial function by overloading the + and - operators.\
->evaluating a polynomial function for a given value of x\
+> 2. evaluating a polynomial function for a given value of x\
->scaling a polynomial by implementing the \_\_imul\_\_ special method
+> 3. scaling a polynomial by implementing the \_\_imul\_\_ special method

 ```